cstuettgen/CS-TechServ/README.md

 EMBEDDING IMAGES:

-	Embed pictures in your HTML email.html using the source "src=cid:imagex" where x starts at 0 for the first picture in alphabetical order in the 'Images' directory.
+	Embed JPEG and PNG pictures in your HTML email.html using the source "src=cid:imagex" where x starts at 0 for the first picture in alphabetical order in the 'Images' directory.
 Size as needed using HTML